pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 ### Configure Your Service Account Permissions

-For Pachyderm to access your Google Cloud Resources, run the following:
+For {{%productName%}} to access your Google Cloud Resources, run the following:

 - Create the following set of variables